How to know where to go for your pressing health care needs

 - Seizures without a previous diagnosis of epilepsy

-“Many people are confused about when to call 911,” says Dr. Evans.
-“It’s better to be safe than sorry,” says Dr. Evans.
-“You should never drive yourself if you are having severe chest pain or severe bleeding, if feel like you might faint or if your vision is impaired.
+“Many people are nervous about calling 911, but it’s better to be safe than sorry,” says Dr. Evans.
+“You should never drive yourself if you are having severe chest pain or severe bleeding, if you feel like you might faint, or if your vision is impaired.
 When in doubt, please call 911 — what matters most is that you get to the emergency room quickly and safely.”

-For certain medical emergencies, such as a heart attack or stroke, taking an ambulance is always the right decision.
+For certain medical emergencies such as a heart attack or stroke, calling 911 for an ambulance is always the right decision.
 This is because paramedics often can begin delivering life-saving treatment on the way to the hospital.

 Urgent care is not emergency care

-A study conducted by the National Center for Health statistics found that of patients who had visited the emergency room but were not admitted to the hospital, 48 percent went there because their doctor’s office was not open.
-Many physicians’ offices are now offering same day appointments for care, but urgent care is an option for when appointments are unavailable or if you need treatment outside of office hours.
+A study conducted by the National Center for Health Statistics found that among patients who had visited the emergency room but were not admitted to the hospital, 48 percent went there because their doctor’s office was not open.

-Urgent care departments are same-day clinics that can handle a variety of conditions that need to be treated right away but is not an emergency.
-Some symptoms that can be treated at urgent care include:
+Urgent care centers are same-day clinics that can handle a variety of medical problems that need to be treated right away, but are not considered true emergencies.
+Symptoms that can be evaluated and treated at an urgent care clinic include:

 - Fever without rash